k33theod/dont-forget/README.md

 Some email providers doesn't allow "programms" to login and use email services for security reasons.
 If this is the case you normally get a warning to your email acount.

+known bug ? : If you try to open more than on files from the same type and your default opening application doesnt support tabs you will get only the last one.
+The program wont create a new window instead will load the new file in aleady existing one.

 Author: k33theod@gmail.com